trang1618/treeheatr-manuscript/manuscript.md

 Conditional trees support unbiased selection among covariates and avoid overfitting problems, producing competitive prediction accuracy [@doi:10.1198/106186006X133933].
 *treeheatr* utilizes the *ggparty* R package to compute the conditional tree for a classification or regression problem (indirectly via the *partykit* R package) along with its edge and node information.

-While *ggparty* assumes fixed terminal widths, *treeheatr* employs a flexible node layout to accommodate the different number of samples shown in the heatmap at each terminal node.
+While *ggparty* assumes fixed leaf node widths, *treeheatr* employs a flexible node layout to accommodate the different number of samples shown in the heatmap at each leaf node.
-This new node layout structure supports various terminal node widths, prevents crossings of different tree branches, and generalizes as the trees grow in size.
+This new node layout structure supports various leaf node widths, prevents crossings of different tree branches, and generalizes as the trees grow in size.
 This new layout weighs the *x*-coordinate of the parent node according to the level of the child nodes in order to avoid crossing of tree branches.
 This relative weight can be adjusted with the `lev_fac` parameter in `heat_tree()`.
 `lev_fac = 1` sets the parent node's *x*-coordinate perfectly in the middle of those of its child nodes.